WinVector/vtreat/extras/Monotone2.md

 ![](Monotone2_files/figure-markdown_github-ascii_identifiers/scam-1.png)

-Notice the controlled spline directly found the shape.
+Notice the controlled spline directly at least found the shape.

 However, we have found the `scam` package to be fairly sensitive to the exact relations of a large number of spline controls to the distribution of the data (get these wrong and the fit fails).
 We don't currently recommend using the `scam` package in for non-governed (i.e., no person on the loop) fitting production (though it can be a key part in hands-on analysis).

-Our current idea is to fit or smooth the predictions from the raw isotone predictor with a low-degree spline.
-The idea is the raw-isotone step gets a monotone data set and the low degree spine then has a good chance of not losing such structure.
+One idea is to fit or smooth the predictions from the raw isotone predictor with a low-degree spline.
+The idea is: the raw-isotone step gets a monotone data set and the low degree spine then has a good chance of not losing such structure.